- Procedure Time: 7-10 hours

 Schedule a Hair Transplant Consultation

-Reach out today to schedule a hair transplant consultation in Palo Alto, San Mateo or Los Gatos with Dr. Dominick Gadaleta.
-As a board-certified Los Gatos facial plastic surgeon, Dr. Gadaleta’s practice focuses exclusively on surgery of the face and neck.
+Reach out today to schedule a hair transplant consultation in Palo Alto, San Mateo or Menlo Park with Dr. Dominick Gadaleta.
+As a board-certified Menlo Park facial plastic surgeon, Dr. Gadaleta’s practice focuses exclusively on surgery of the face and neck.
 Please contact us using the form below, or call the office most convenient to you.